Headphones: Applications

-Headphones may be used with stationary CD and DVD players, home theater, personal computers, or portable devices (e.g., digital audio player/MP3 player, mobile phone), as long as these devices are equipped with a headphone jack.
+Wired headphones may be used with stationary CD and DVD players, home theater, personal computers, or portable devices (e.g., digital audio player/MP3 player, mobile phone), as long as these devices are equipped with a headphone jack.
 Cordless headphones are not connected to their source by a cable.
 Instead, they receive a radio or infrared signal encoded using a radio or infrared transmission link, such as FM, Bluetooth or Wi-Fi.
 These are battery-powered receiver systems, of which the headphone is only a component.
-Cordless headphones are used with events such as a Silent disco or Silent Gig.
+Cordless headphones are used with events such as a silent disco.

-In the professional audio sector, headphones are used in live situations by disc jockeys with a DJ mixer, and sound engineers for monitoring signal sources.
-In radio studios, DJs use a pair of headphones when talking to the microphone while the speakers are turned off to eliminate acoustic feedback while monitoring their own voice.
+In the professional audio sector, headphones are used in live situations by disc jockeys (DJs) with a DJ mixer and by sound engineers for monitoring signal sources.
+In radio studios, DJs use a pair of headphones when talking to the microphone with speakers turned off to avoid acoustic feedback while monitoring their own voice.
 In studio recordings, musicians and singers use headphones to play or sing along to a backing track or band.
 In military applications, audio signals of many varieties are monitored using headphones.